limegimlet/covid_dataviz/dept_kpi.md

-# Compare départements within a region
+# Compare departments within a region
 {:.no_toc}

 NOTE: The `rea%` plots show the same line for all departements because it's calculated for the region as whole.